A Semi-Parametric Bayesian Generalized Least Squares Estimator: Semi-parametric Seemingly Unrelated Regression

 where ''$\otimes$" stands for the Kronecker product.

-One could transform the observations with this covariance matrix, so that the errors follow the standard normal distribution $\mathcal{N}(0, 1)$, with the likelihood, prior and posterior of the parameters defined similarly as in equations (\ref{Generic GLS L}) to (\ref{Generic GLS post mean})\footnote{However, the covariance matrix $\bm{\Omega}$ has a specific form as in the \textsc{sur} in (\ref{Normal SUR cov}), instead of the general, positive definite symmetric form of a covariance matrix.}.
+The \textsc{gls} type estimators (\textsc{sur} in this case) utilize the information in the covariance matrix to transform the data, so that the transformed errors are homoskedastic with no serial correlation.
+Such transformation is reflected in the likelihood as in (\ref{Generic GLS L}).\footnote{However, the covariance matrix $\bm{\Omega}$ has a specific form as in the \textsc{sur} in (\ref{Normal SUR cov}), instead of the general, positive definite symmetric form of a covariance matrix.} The prior and posterior of the parameters can be defined similarly to equations (\ref{Generic GLS beta prior}) to (\ref{Generic GLS post mean}).